 This increase in temperature combined with the fact that the CTE of thermoset resins is much higher (>4x) than that of steel or rock may lead to loss of zonal isolation.

-First let us examine the situation of mismatched thermal expansion coefficients and the effect of temperature changes in annular and plug configurations.
+Take the situation of mismatched thermal expansion coefficients and the effect of temperature changes in annular and plug configurations.

 In the picture above the casing is surrounded by a material with a CTE higher than that of the steel.
-If the temperature of the casing and material is increased, the material will expand away from the casing and create a micro-annulus.
+If the temperature is increased, the material will expand away from the casing and create a micro-annulus.
 However, as discussed in the chemical expansion case the material is confined at its outer surface by another casing string or by rock.
 If the Young’s modulus of the rock is higher than that of the annular fill material, then the outwards thermal expansion of the material will be limited and consequently no micro-annulus will be formed.

 If there is a temperature decrease in this situation then the annular fill material with high CTE will contract onto the casing but will move away from the rock or outer casing.
 This may lead to generation of an outer micro-annulus.